Overview

 1. Click Manage Vehicle/Driver Filtering.

-1. Configure the filtering by status and/or exclude specific vehicles or drivers.
+1. Configure filtering to include/exclude specific vehicles or drivers.

 1. Click Save Changes.